About Naumann Consulting

 Also involved in his community, Sage currently serves as a Commissioner on the City of Brighton’s Historical Preservation Commission.
-He has previously been a board member of the Carlsbad Fire Department Foundation and a past member of the City of Carlsbad Beach Preservation Committee.
-Sage currently sits as a board member for the HOPS Foundation.
+He has previously been a board member of the Carlsbad Fire Department Foundation and a member of the City of Carlsbad Beach Preservation Committee.

 One of Sage’s greatest sources of inspiration is his brother, Dylan, who was born with cerebral palsy.
 Through personal experience with different special education programs in different districts, Sage has continually advocated for the rights and resources for those who are special needs at every level of government.
 Sage is also passionate about substance abuse and addiction programs, as both his parents are alcoholics.
 Sage’s mother, Tamara, passed away from the disease in 2015 at just 44 years old, while his father now has over 14 years of sobriety.
 You can read more about his mother’s struggle here.

 If you have any interest (few do), you can also read some of Sage’s recent political musings:

 - “As conservatives and liberals, we must give the governor – and the president – a chance” – The Denver Post

 - “In Colorado, Democrats made their decision” – Washington Examiner